Shimshon Dovid Pincus

-Rabbi Shimshon Dovid Pincus (שמשון דוד פינקוס; August 1944 - April 12, 2001) was an Israeli Haredi Rabbi of American origin, who served in Ofakim.
+Shimshon Dovid Pincus (שמשון דוד פינקוס; August 1944 - April 12, 2001) was an Israeli haredi (ultra-orthodox) rabbi of American origin who worked in Ofakim.

 Biography

-In his early years, Rabbi Pincus learned in Beth Hatalmud Rabbinical College yeshiva in New York City under Rabbi Aryeh Leib Malin.
-Afterwards, he made aliyah to Israel to learn in Brisk yeshiva under Rabbi Berel Soloveitchik, the son of the Brisker Rav.
-After his marriage, he lived in Bnei Brak and then in the Negev.
-At this time, he was the Mashgiach of the yeshiva in Ofakim.
-Afterwards, he became the Rosh Yeshiva in Yeruham.
-At the request of Rabbi Elazar Shach and Rabbi Yaakov Yisrael Kanievsky, Rabbi Pincus accepted the position of Chief Rabbi of Ofakim, where he served for over twenty years.
-Rabbi Pincus also delivered sermons throughout Israel, America, and South Africa.
-He used to visit Chile with his parents to strengthen the Kehilah in Torah and Mussar.
+Pincus learned in Beth Hatalmud Rabbinical College, a yeshiva in New York City under Aryeh Leib Malin.
+Afterwards, he moved to Israel to learn in Brisk yeshiva under Berel Soloveitchik, the son of the Brisker Rav.
+He studied Kabbalah with Yaakov Moshe Hillel.
+After his marriage he lived in Bnei Brak and then in the Negev.
+At this time, he was the Mashgiach ruchani (dean) of the yeshiva in Ofakim.
+Afterwards, he became the rosh yeshiva in Yeruham.
+Pincus was Chief Rabbi of Ofakim for over twenty years.

-Rabbi Pincus and his wife, Chaya had 12 children.
-His wife administered the religious high school "Neve Yocheved" for girls in Ofakim.
-In 2001, at the age of 56, Rabbi Pincus was killed in a car accident, along with his wife and 18-year-old daughter, Miriam.
+Pincus and his wife, Chaya had 12 children.
+In 2001, at the age of 56, he was killed in a car accident, along with his wife and 18-year-old daughter, Miriam.
 They are buried in Jerusalem.